brucemcpherson/cDependencyService/dependencies.md

 # Google Apps Script Project: cDependencyService
-This repo (cDependencyService) was automatically updated on 08 February 2016 17:04:44 GMT by GasGit
+This repo (cDependencyService) was automatically updated on 27 April 2016 16:40:17 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDependencyService